 The residency obligation includes maintaining a presence in Canada for a minimum of 730 days over five years to maintain your permanent resident status.
 However, you’re not required to continuously stay in Canada for 730 days.
 There are two ways to monitor your stay period in the country:

-If you are an international entrepreneur looking for business immigration programs in Canada, the Canada Startup Visa program might be a perfect choice.
-This program gives entrepreneurs a permanent residence visa and access to investment in the country’s private sector.
+If you are an international entrepreneur looking for business immigration programs in Canada, the Start-Up Visa program might be a perfect choice.
+This program gives entrepreneurs a PR visa and access to investment in the country’s private sector.
 Under this scheme, you get the opportunity to connect and network with angel investors, venture capitalists, and other business enthusiasts.
-This program makes it easier for immigrants to create and expand successful startups.
+This program makes it easier for immigrants to create and expand successful start-ups.

 Canada Permanent Resident Visa – Other Options

-You can gain Canadian permanent resident status through multiple immigration programs.
-The option best for you will depend on your skills, experience, and location.
+You can gain Canadian permanent resident status through multiple programs.
+The best option for you will depend on your skills, experience, and location.

 Canada Express Entry program

 Under the Canada Express Entry program, foreign skilled workers can apply for residence in Canada.
+Express Entry is used to oversee PR applications for the Federal Skilled Worker Program, the Federal Skilled Trades Program, and the Canadian Experience Class program.
+Successful Express Entry program applicants can obtain permanent resident status in six months or less.
 The scheme consists of the following categories:

 Federal Skilled Workers Program (FSWP): For qualified and experienced professionals